canvas-medical/documentation/collections/_guides/customize-search-results.md

     logger.info("Finished results for condition search", query=event.query)
 ```
 <br>
 Use <b>PostSearch</b> if you want to start with the results from the built-in Canvas search function and work with those.
-You can add results, remove results, reorder results, or annotate results.
+You can add results, remove results, reorder results, or annotate results.<br><br>
 The example below adds HCC weight information to the search results for the specified ICD10 codes.

 ```python
 from canvas_core import events, logging